jcpny1/portfolio-analyzer/README.md

 ## Usage

-* From the project home directory, type `rake start`
+* From the project home directory, type `rake start`.
 * The server will start.
 When the server is ready, a new default browser tab will open at the Stock Analyzer home page.
 * When your positions are first loaded, they will be priced with the latest available information from the Stock Analyzer database.
 Each time you hit Refresh, the prices will be updated with latest data from the market data provider.
 * The latest news headlines and DJIA value are presently set to update as follows: on the initial page load, when the entire page is refreshed, and once per minute.